 Solar pool heaters can be a great way to heat your pool water without raising your energy bills.
 They can extend your swimming season allowing you to enjoy your pool for longer.
 But, like any home improvement project, there are costs to installing a solar pool heating system.

 In this article, I will break down the costs of a solar pool heater, so that you see the upfront and ongoing expenses of this type of heater.

 - Solar pool heaters are an environment-friendly investment.

 - The upfront cost of a solar pool heater, including installation, can range from $3,000 to $7,000.

 - Solar pool heaters have very little ongoing costs and can save you money on your energy bills and pay for themselves over time.

 Average Upfront Costs for Solar Pool Heaters

 The upfront cost for a solar pool heater is between $1,500 and $5,000 on average, but it will vary depending on the size and type of heater you choose.

 Size is the most significant factor that will affect the cost of your pool heater.
-Solar pool heaters are available in various sizes to fit any size pool.
-You’ll need a larger and more expensive solar pool heater if you have a large pool.
+Solar pool heaters are available in various sizes to fit any pool size.
+You’ll need a larger and more expensive heating system if you have a large pool.

-Other determining factors are the type of pool you have and what kind of solar panels you want.
+Other determining factors are your pool type and what kind of solar panels you want.